ontochem/ChemIC/README.md

 health_status = client.healthcheck().get('status')
 print(f"Health Status: {health_status}")

-# Replace with the actual path to your image file
+# Use image path or directory.
+Replace with the actual path to your image file
-image_path = '<path to the image file or directory with images for classification?' recognition_results = client.classify_image(image_path)
+image_path = '<path to the image file or directory with images for classification>' recognition_results = client.classify_image(image_path)

+# OR use base64-encoded image data.
+Replace with your base64-encoded image data:
+base64_data = b'iVBORw0KGgoAAAANSUhEUgA....'
+recognition_results = client.classify_image(image_data=base64_data)

 # Recognition results will be returned in the form of  a list of dictionaries
 print(recognition_results)